AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

   ![](assets/s_ncs_user_task_valid_associate.png)

-#### Choosing the processes to be approved {#choosing-the-processes-to-be-approved}
+#### Selecting processes to be approved {#choosing-the-processes-to-be-approved}

-The approval phases are defined for the template associated with the campaign.
+The approval phases are defined with the template associated with the campaign.
 You must select the elements to be approved from the template and specify the Adobe Campaign operators who will be responsible for these approvals.
 For more on this, refer to [Campaign templates](../../campaign/using/setting-up-marketing-campaigns.md#campaign-templates).

 >[!NOTE]
 >